MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 ##### Casts

-Even though strictly speaking these casts always take place between object types or between an object type & the **Object** type, the style of casting is a kind of interface casting (not object casting.) [*](#asteriskfootnote "VBA doesn't provide object inheritance as a standard mechanism, meaning that conventional object-oriented programming (OOP) object casting isn't fundamentally supported.")
+Even though strictly speaking these casts always take place between object types or between an object type & the **Object** type, the style of casting is a kind of interface casting (not object casting.) [&dagger;](#daggerfootnote "VBA doesn't provide object inheritance as a standard mechanism, meaning that conventional object-oriented programming (OOP) object casting isn't fundamentally supported.")

 |Variable/property type|Value form|
 |:--------|:-----------|